abh1navv/learning-notes/LearningToLearn.md

 ### Techniques

 1. **Pomodoro**
-    - 25 mins of focus, 5 mins of rest - together known as 1 pomodoro (no hard rule, go slightly longer if it suits you but not too long)
+    - 25 mins of focus, 5 mins of rest - together known as 1 Pomodoro (no hard rule, go slightly longer if it suits you but not too long)
     - use a timer/stopwatch to repeat like [Tomatoes](http://www.tomato.es/)
     - good way to prevent procrastination as its difficult to lose focus in 25 mins
-    - start with the hardest task in every pomodoro and then move on to easier tasks
+    - start with the hardest task in every Pomodoro and then move on to easier tasks
     - Rest time means you do not do anything brain intensive.
 Do not look at your phone or read articles on the web.
 Maybe close your eyes or get something to eat or walk around in the house.
 Try to avoid pen, paper and screen at all costs.
-    - You do not have to do pomodoros all day.
+    - You do not have to do Pomodoro all day.
 You only do it when you need to work and its fine to do other stuff in between.
-E.g. you can work for 1 hour doing 2 pomodoros -> watch an episode of your favorite show -> get back to work
+E.g. you can work for 1 hour doing 2 rounds of Pomodoro -> watch an episode of your favorite show -> get back to work
     - Just know that 25 mins of focus and 5 mins of complete rest is your strategy whenever you sit down to work.
     - Sometimes your brain will not stop thinking about the work in those 5 mins.
 Its fine.
 Practice will make it perfect.